Using cookies on your website

 Each website is different and may have different cookie and privacy needs so here are a few options that we have researched:

 Cookie Control from Civic is a UK third-party service and is used by the ICO on its own website.
-It has free and paid options depending on the number of monthly visitors and features you need.
+Again it has free and paid options depending on the number of monthly visitors and features you need.

 There are hundreds of cookie banner plugins for WordPress but the one we recommend and use on our website, is GDPR Cookie Consent by WebToffee.